 Multiple Choice

-What are your usual reasons for going into the central area?
+What are your usual reasons for traveling into the central area?
 Select all that apply.

 Appointments (e.g., medical, government)